Vrekt/QueueSniper3/README.md

 Then, run the file with these arguments ``java -jar QueueSniper.jar <discord token> <username> <password>``

 For example if you wanted to run it without a username and password ``java -jar QueueSniper.jar MYTOKEN a a``

+# Credits

+- Me
+- Fortnite-2 by RobertoGraham for the stats API, you can find that project [here](https://github.com/RobertoGraham/fortnite-2/)